Courses: Agricultural Airman Guidelines

 • A platform-agnostic primer in droplet size terminology and industry standards.

-A spray application (platform-agnostic) primer in droplet size terminology and industry standards.
+Description: A spray application (platform-agnostic) primer in droplet size terminology and industry standards.
 Topics covered include droplet size statistics, droplet spectrum categories, coverage and drift potential.
 As the first course in a same-titled series, it lays the foundations for more in-depth courses centered around optimizing aerial spray applications.

 Duration: 30 minutes